-In diode-emulation mode, the RT8811A automatically reduces switching frequency at light-load conditions to maintain high efficiency.
+In diode-emulation mode, the RT8812A automatically reduces switching frequency at light-load conditions to maintain high efficiency.
 As the output current decreases from heavy-load condition, the inductor current is also reduced, and eventually comes to the point that its valley touches zero current, which is the boundary between continuous conduction and discontinuous conduction modes.
-By emulating the behavior of diodes, the low-side MOSFET allows only partial of negative current when the inductor freewheeling current reaches negative level.
-As the load current is further decreased, it takes longer and longer to discharge the output capacitor to the level that requires the next "ON" cycle.
-In reverse, when the output current increases from light load to heavy load, the switching frequency increases to the preset value as the inductor current reaches the continuous condition.
+By emulating the behavior of diodes, the low side MOSFET allows only partial of negative current when the inductor freewheeling current reaches negative value.
+As the load current is further decreased, it takes a longer time to discharge the output capacitor to the level that requires the next "ON" cycle.
+In reverse, when the output current increases from light load to heavy load, the switching frequency increases to the preset value as the inductor current reaches the continuous conduction condition.
+The transition load point to the light load operation is shown in Figure 6 and can be calculated as